Blake Griffin: Legal issues

 Griffin was charged with misdemeanor battery as a result of an October 2014 Las Vegas encounter.
 He allegedly seized a cell phone from its owner, Daniel Schuman, grabbed Schuman's neck twice and slapped him, after he took a picture of a group of Clippers players.
 The charges were dismissed in March 2015 for lack of evidence.

 Philanthropy

-Griffin started a fundraiser called "Dunking for Dollars", in which he donates $100 to fight childhood obesity for every dunk he makes during the season.
+In 2010, Griffin started a fundraiser called "Dunking for Dollars", in which he donated $100 to fight childhood obesity for every dunk he made during the season.
 The Kia sedan that Griffin jumped over to win the Slam Dunk Contest was donated for a charity auction on AutoTrader.com with proceeds benefiting Stand Up to Cancer.
 Stand Up to Cancer also has a fund-raising site called "Team Blake" in honor of Griffin's close friend Wilson Holloway, who died after a three-year fight with Hodgkin's lymphoma.

 On March 13, 2020, Griffin pledged to give $100,000 to the staff of the Little Caesars Arena who were unable to work during the suspension of the 2019–20 NBA season because of the 2020 coronavirus pandemic.